Actuarial-Control-Cycle-T1-2026/group-page-showcase-galaxy-gi-team/README.md

 For cargo loss severity, from the EDA above it was clear that severity was split into two distinct groups.
 After testing a Gamma model and the Pearson residuals, it was clear that Gamma was not a good fit for the data.

-Figure 6: Cargo Loss Claims Distribution
+Figure 6: Cargo Loss Claims by Commodity Type

 <img width="669" height="488" alt="Screenshot 2026-04-14 at 10 33 17 PM" src="https://github.com/user-attachments/assets/8638a0a5-f79a-4d95-a1ea-a7eae710921f" />